Somebody Help Me 2

-Somebody Help Me 2 is a 2010 horror film starring Marques Houston and Omarion, and is written and directed by their music producer, Chris Stokes.
-As the sequel, it follows up the events of Somebody Help Me, which was released in 2007.
+Somebody Help Me 2 is a 2010 American horror television film starring Marques Houston and Omarion, and is written and directed by their music producer, Chris Stokes.
+It is the sequel to the 2007 film Somebody Help Me, and aired on BET on October 29, 2010.

 Plot

 Brendan and Darryl have both moved on with their lives and have found new relationships following the events at the cabin in the woods; not unscathed however.
 Coming up on the anniversary, Brendan is still having nightmares that he feels will come true at any moment.
 His worst fears come to life when his wife Michelle (Azur-De) and niece Tee Tee (Chrissy Stokes) don't return home from work one night.
 Jasmine (Darryl's girlfriend) comes to Brendan's house to tell him Darryl is missing too.